 You’ll also want to change your HVAC filter once a month if you own pets, which is more frequent than the general recommendations.
 In addition, have your HVAC system maintained annually to ensure your ductwork is clear.
 Clean ductwork works more efficiently at filtering out allergens.

 Common indoor allergens don’t have to cause prolonged suffering.
 If you or your loved ones suffer from asthma or allergies, don’t wait.
-Enlist the help of Dyess Air by calling (843) 242-0855.
+Enlist the help of Dyess Air & Plumbing by calling (843) 242-0855.